flutter/website/flutter-for-react-native/index.md

 }
 ```

-In Flutter, two of the most common widgets that you'll use are the [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html) and the [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html).

 #### The StatelessWidget

-A `StatelessWidget` is widget that doesn't require a state change — it has no internal state to manage.
+A `StatelessWidget` in Flutter is a widget that doesn't require a state change — it has no
+internal state to manage.

- Stateless widgets are useful when the part of the user interface you are describing does not depend on anything other than the configuration information in the object itself and the [`BuildContext`](https://docs.flutter.io/flutter/widgets/BuildContext-class.html) in which the widget is inflated.
+ Stateless widgets are useful when the part of the user interface you are
+ describing does not depend on anything other than the configuration information
+ in the object itself and the [`BuildContext`](https://docs.flutter.io/flutter/widgets/BuildContext-class.html) in which the widget is inflated.

  [Icons](https://docs.flutter.io/flutter/material/Icons-class.html), [IconButton](https://docs.flutter.io/flutter/material/IconButton-class.html), and [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) are examples of stateless widgets, which subclass [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html).